All Episodes

 So we're also covering the other top stories.

-So we will try wait, we've got our investigative reporters working on that, and we will try to find out just as soon as we can.
+We've got our investigative reporters working on that, and we will try to find out just as soon as we can.

-The great Gallic actor who uh romanced uh what was it, Meg Ryan in Greencard all those years ago, uh, when the French introduced the 75% tax rate, he moved to Belgium.
+When the French introduced the 75% tax rate, he moved to Belgium.

-Sixty-two percent tax rate.
+62% tax rate.

 That's with the changes at the federal level and California's changes in tax rates.

-Chuck Schumer's just said uh that he thinks passing a Senate budget would be an excellent opportunity to slip in a couple of extra tax increases.
+Chuck Schumer's just said that he thinks passing a Senate budget would be an excellent opportunity to slip in a couple of extra tax increases.

-Gerard Depatier doesn't want to pay seventy-five percent.
+Gerard Departure doesn't want to pay 75%.

 What is the appropriate level of taxation that the rich should pay?

-Is it sixty-two percent?
+Is it 62%?

-Is it seventy-five percent?
+Is it 75%?

-Is it eighty percent?
+Is it 80%?

-Is it eighty-three percent?
+Is it 83%?

 What is it that they should be paying?

-Uh we'll talk about that, and we'll talk about all the other developments from today's exciting coronation festivities when the Rush Limbaugh Show continues on this station in just a moment.
+We'll talk about that, and we'll talk about all the other developments from today's exciting coronation festivities when the Rush Limbaugh Show continues on this station in just a moment.

 Hey, Mark Stein for Rush on Coronation Day.